 The Property Management Department consists of four divisions including Facilities Management, Fleet Services, General Administration, and Real Estate.

 The Transportation & Public Works Department maintains the city's surface streets, storm water channels and other key infrastructure.

-The Water Department is responsible for doing water right every time.
-The utility is responsible for providing drinking water, wastewater and reclaimed water service that protects human health and the environment.
+The Water Department is responsible for providing drinking water, wastewater and reclaimed water service that protects human health and the environment.